In this blog post, we’re going to walk you through the foods that you can give and use to support your dog during heart arrhythmia.

-The National Center for Biotechnology Information (NCBI) reveals that ginger is abundant in organic compounds that have anti-hypertensive properties.
+Finally, the NCBI reveals that ginger is abundant in organic compounds that have anti-hypertensive properties.
 High blood pressure can make the heart function erratically, such as in the case of dog arrhythmia.

 To use ginger as a home remedy for arrhythmia in dogs, grate a thumb-sized piece and mix it directly with your dog’s food.
 Grating ginger not just helps get rid of the stringy parts, but also neutralizes its sharp, spicy bite.

-Zumalka by HomeoAnimal’s HEARTBEATPET product contains homeopathic ingredients for maintaining a regular heartbeat and proves to be an excellent support for promoting proper circulation of blood in the heart.
+Zumalka's HEARTBEATPET contains homeopathic ingredients for maintaining a regular heartbeat and proves to be an excellent support for promoting proper circulation of blood in the heart.
 It also has zero chemicals and is made with a gentle, holistic approach.

 To use HEARTBEATPET as a home remedy for arrhythmia in dogs, you simply have to give your canine family member one (1) spray every day, in water or directly in the mouth.
 Repeat this process until the symptoms disappear.

 Suzie Cyrenne is a certified Homeopath with over ten years of experience creating natural products for cats and dogs.
 She co-founded eCommerce brand, Zumalka in 2013 with her husband Matt and is on a mission to help thousands of animals naturally improve their quality of life and shares her experience on their popular YouTube show.
 Hence, she created a line of high-performance natural pet supplements to target the root cause of common health issues.